This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is epilepsy diagnosed?

 - An EEG records the electrical activity of your child's brain.
-It is used to find changes in the normal patterns of his brain activity.
+It is used to find changes in the normal patterns of his or her brain activity.

 How is epilepsy treated?

 The goal of treatment is to try to stop your child's seizures completely.
-He may need any of the following:
+He or she may need any of the following:

 - Medicines will help control seizures.
 Your child may need medicine daily to prevent seizures or during a seizure to stop it.
-Your child should not stop taking his medicine unless directed by his healthcare provider.
+Do not let your child stop taking his or her medicine unless directed by a healthcare provider.

-- A special diet may be needed to control your child's seizures if medicine does not work.
-The diet may be suggested by your child's healthcare provider and monitored by a nutritionist.
+- A ketogenic diet may be needed to control your child's seizures if medicine does not work.
+The diet may be suggested by your child's healthcare provider and monitored by a dietitian.

 - Surgery may help reduce how often your child has seizures if medicine does not help.
 Ask your child's healthcare provider for more information about surgery for epilepsy.

-What do I need to know about epilepsy in children?
+What else do I need to know about epilepsy?

-How can I protect my child during an epileptic seizure?
+How can I protect my child during a seizure?

 - Do not panic.